-Central fatigue refers to a situation where an imbalance in the brain constitutes a significant component of the overtraining.
-A scientific consensus believes that not enough carbohydrates after a heightened dose of training and high intensity competition leads to low glycogen levels, which in turn leads to an increase in the level of free tryptophan.
-This crosses the blood-brain barrier, subsequently increasing the amount of serotonin in the brain.
-Abnormally high serotonin levels cause fatigue, melancholy and ultimately depression.
+Central fatigue refers to a situation where an imbalance in the brain constitutes a significant contributor to overtraining.
+A scientific consensus believes that not enough carbohydrates after a heightened dose of training and high-intensity competition leads to low glycogen levels, which in turn leads to an increase in the level of free tryptophan.
+The tryptophan crosses the blood-brain barrier, subsequently increasing the amount of serotonin in the brain.
+Abnormally high serotonin levels cause fatigue, melancholy and ultimately, depression.

 However, knowing the exact cause behind overtraining is not all that interesting once you’re afflicted.
-A quick guide as to how you may avoid this ordeal is therefore in place.
+A quick guide on to avoid this ordeal is therefore in order.
 In most cases of overtraining, the athlete is under the illusion that more training is always better.
-Regardless of whether or not it’s necessary, the athlete has a need for training frequently, long and hard.
+Regardless of whether it’s necessary, the athlete feels he or she needs to train frequently, and long and hard.

-It’s possible that frequently, long and hard will be sufficient for reaching a certain level of performance.
+It’s possible that training frequently, long and hard will be sufficient to reach a certain level of performance.
 Meanwhile, research clearly shows that this is not the way to get the most out of your body.
-A common model in endurance sports is that more than 75 percent of the training should be low intensity and that no more than 10–15 percent should be very high intensity.
+A common model in endurance sports is that more than 75 percent of the training should be low intensity and that no more than 10–15 percent should be high intensity.
 This both ensures that you avoid overtraining and that you are able to engage in intense training when your body is sufficiently rested.

-Your swimming: Risk factors in terms of overtraining
+Your swimming: Risk factors FOR overtraining